|

 favorite over Mullis' ace-eight of hearts.
 Both players paired up their side

-come, Mullis only had two outs.
-One of them, the eight of clubs, hit the river
+to come, Mullis only had two outs.
+One of them, the eight of clubs, hit the

-to give Mullis three of a kind - not to mention a new lease on his tournament
+river to give Mullis three of a kind - not to mention a new lease on his

-life.
-Borovetz was obviously stunned, but recovered quickly and continued to
+tournament life.
+Borovetz was obviously stunned, but recovered quickly and

 Shortly afterward, Canadian Marc Aubin moved in with the rest of his chips

-sixes in the hole, but his timing couldn't have been worse when Dave Brown
+two sixes in the hole, but his timing couldn't have been worse when Dave

-showed two aces.
-The turn gave Aubin an open-ended straight draw, but the
+Brown showed two aces.
+The turn gave Aubin an open-ended straight draw, but

-river was a blank and he left the tournament in 5th place, earning $18,800.
+the river was a blank and he left the tournament in 5th place, earning

 Two hands later Mike Cox found himself all-in as well.
 Mike Borovetz made a